SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW2.md

 People were agasint the new government, [[Facscism|Fascits]] felt that the government was weak.
 People were divided into small parties, who were fighting for how they think it the government should be run, everyone had their own mentality.
 ### Describe the Ideology of Hitler and the Nazi Party. `PG 441`
+Hitlers obsessions of racism, extreme nationalism, and anti-Semitism.
+Hitler beleived that Germans belonged to a superior "master race" or Aryans, of light-skinned Europeans, whose greatest enemies were Jews.

+The rise of nationalism caused people to identidy Jews as outsiders.
+Hitler identifed a Jew as anyone with atleast one Jewish parent, he considered them as not one as memberes of a religion but as a seperate race.
+### How did the Nazi Party maintain it's control of Germany?
+Hitler organized an effcient and brutal system of terror, repression and totalitarian rule.